Possibilistic inferential models: a review: Possibilistic inferential models

 \subsection{Computation}

 Until recently, only naive and relatively inefficient strategies for computing the IM contour were available.
 In particular, the go-to strategy was to approximate $\pi_z$ via

 where $Z_{m,\theta}$ are independent copies of data $Z$, drawn from $\prob_\theta$, for $m=1,\ldots,M$.
 The above computation is feasible at a few different $\theta$ values, but all the practically relevant calculations---e.g., identifying the confidence set in \eqref{eq:region}---require evaluation over a fine grid covering the relevant portions of $\TT$, and this is expensive.
 Some improvements to the basic strategy above were presented in \citet{hose.hanss.martin.belief2022}.

-One very simple strategy for approximating the IM contour function is based on the new possibilistic Bernstein--von Mises theorem presented in Section~\ref{SSS:efficiency}.
-This boils down to a simple Wilks-style chi-square approximation:

-where $F_d$ is the $\chisq(d)$ distribution function.
-The right-hand side is effectively a closed-form expression, and is often quite accurate, even for moderate or small sample sizes.
-But this alone is not a fully satisfactory solution to the computational problem.
-Ideally, there'd be a middle-ground between the broadly-effective-but-expensive strategy in \eqref{eq:pi.naive} and the too-simple approximation above.
+Strategies based on asymptotic approximations are also available, and discussed briefly in Remark~\ref{re:comp} in Appendix~\ref{A:remarks}.

-In this vein, \citet{immc} recently developed a new and efficient IM computational strategy.
+\citet{immc} recently developed a new and efficient IM computational strategy.
 That proposal replaces (most of) the naive contour evaluations in \eqref{eq:pi.naive} with Monte Carlo sampling from a sort of ``posterior distribution'' derived specifically from the IM output---not via Bayes's theorem.
-The starting point for these developments is a pair of successively more expressive characterizations of the probability distributions contained in the credal set, $\cred(\uPi_z)$, associated with the IM's output $\uPi_z$.
-This set was introduced briefly in Section~\ref{SS:conditional} above, in \eqref{eq:general.credal}, but without mention of the simplifications afforded by the IM's possibilistic form.
+The starting point for these developments is what's call the {\em credal set} \citep[e.g.,][Ch.~5]{levi1980} associated with the IM output.
+In general, the credal set is just the collection of precise probabilities that are dominated by a given upper probability; in our present notation, this is defined as

+where $\text{probs}(\TT)$ is the set of all probability measures supported on (the Borel $\sigma$-algebra of) the parameter space $\TT$.
+Since $\uPi_z$ is a possibility measure, there are simpler characterizations of the elements of $\cred(\uPi_z)$ in \eqref{eq:general.credal}.
 Indeed, a now-classical characterization \citep[e.g.,][]{cuoso.etal.2001} of a possibilistic credal set is

 where $C_\alpha(z) = \{\theta: \pi_z(\theta) > \alpha\}$ is defined in \eqref{eq:region}.
 Since $\{C_\alpha(z): \alpha \in [0,1]\}$ is a collection of confidence sets and since each element $\prior_z$ in $\cred(\uPi_z)$ assigns probability at least $1-\alpha$ to the $100(1-\alpha)$\% confidence set, it's fair to describe the elements of $\cred(\uPi_z)$ as {\em confidence distributions}.
 Among these confidence distributions, clearly the ``best'' approximation $\prior_z^\star$ of $\uPi_z$ is one that achieves equality in the far-right inequality in \eqref{eq:poss.credal}, i.e.,